benmcrae/iwc-infrastructure-test/README.md

 ### Decision

-I have decided to go with second implementation - **Install Apache through a package manager**.
-The main reasons are due to fresh install of apache - no entropy, better tools to support idempotency, easier to build and roll out new machines.
+I have decided to go with the second implementation - **Install Apache through a package manager**.
+The main reasons are due to a fresh install of Apache - no entropy, better tools to support idempotency, easier to build and roll out new machines.

 ## 3. ServerSpec tests